emoon/minifb/README.md

 <canvas id="my_app" style="width: 640px; height: 480px">
 ````

-If not already set, the backend will also set a handfull of CSS styles on the canvas that are good defaults for pixel graphics.
+If not already set, the backend will also set a handful of CSS styles on the canvas that are good defaults for pixel graphics.

 - `image-rendering: pixelated`
 - `user-select: none`